Bartolus Appellate intelligence

 Founder · Greil Analytics LLC · Bartolus

 Harvard Law J.D.
-Federal appellate clerk Law professor Fifth Circuit practitioner Austin, TX
+Federal appellate clerk Law professor Fifth Circuit practitioner

 § 04